coopertomcook/VSP2AVL/README.md

 2. Export airfoil geometry data into the same folder as the `.csv` using `File > Export > Airfoil Points (.dat) > OK`.
 This airfoil coordinate data will be modified and pointed to in the `.avl` file.

-3. In `VSP2AVL.py`, define `filepath` as the file path to DegenGeom `.csv` file.
+3. In Command Prompt or Powershell, run `python VSP2AVL.py` in order to create the `config.ini` configuration file.

-4. Add relevant AVL reference information:
+4. Add relevant AVL reference information to `config.ini`:

+    1. Set reference wing to desired wing number (these numbers can be found as an enumeration of all components discovered in the DegenGeom .csv after running VSP2AVL) for automatic estimation of below parameters.

-  1. `Sref`, `Cref`, `Bref`, `Xref`, `Yref`, `Zref` and `mach_number`
+    2. `Sref`, `Cref`, `Bref`, `Xref`, `Yref`, `Zref` and `mach_number`

-  2. Specify model geometry tolerance as `tolerance`.
+    3. Specify model geometry tolerance as `tolerance`.
 Units of tolerance are the same as units in `DegenGeom.csv`.

-  3. If it is desired to translate control surfaces into AVL, set `control_surfaces` to `True`.
-It should be noted that the control surface translation process creates new wing sections.
+    4. If it is desired to translate control surfaces into AVL, set `model control surfaces` to `yes`.
+Note that the control surface translation process creates new wing sections in the output AVL file.

-  4. If non-lifting-surface bodies are desired to be converted to AVL, set `write_bodies` to `True`.
+    5. If non- lifting-surface bodies are desired to be converted to AVL, set `model bodies` to `yes`.

-  5. Set lifting-surface vortex resolution in with `vortices_per_unit_length`.
+    6. Set lifting-surface vortex resolution in with `vortices per unit length` .
-  6. Easy debugging via output geometry plotting is possible by setting `debug_geom` to `True`.
+    7. Easy debugging via output geometry plotting is possible by setting `post processing geometry plot` to `yes`.

-5. Run `VSP2AVL.py`.
+5. Run `python VSP2AVL.py` in command prompt with argument `filepath`.
 This will create a new file of name `filename.avl` which can be used with AVL.

+Example usage: `python VSP2AVL.py "C:\Users\user\Documents\A320_DegenGeom.csv"`

+Add in the `--debug` argument to force `post processing geometry plot`.

-## Current Work
+## Future Work
 * Bug testing

 * Implementing cruciform lifting surface body modeling